turbina4/yt_downloader/README.md

-# YouTube MP3 Downloader
+# YouTube Downloader

 ## Description

-This Python script allows you to easily download MP3 audio files from YouTube by providing a list of video links in a configuration file (`links.txt`).
+This program allows you to easily download Youtube videos in MP3 or MP4 by providing a list of video links in a configuration file (`links.txt`).
 The script uses the `pytube` library to handle YouTube video processing and the `pathlib` library for file path manipulation.

 ## Usage